-Ambiguous Gender: The Sniper's end quote uses "they", as opposed to the other human classes which are all clearly referred to as male except the Huntress.
-This use of they is most likely plural due to counting the Sniper's Spotter Drone as part of the character, but has resulted in fan speculation that the Sniper may actually be robotic, intersexed, or just highly mysterious.
+Ambiguous Gender: The Sniper's end quote uses "they", as opposed to the other human classes which are all clearly referred to as "he", or "she" for the Huntress.
+This use of they is most likely plural due to counting the Sniper's Spotter Drone as part of the character (there's no qualms about calling Acrid "it"), but has resulted in fan speculation that the Sniper may actually be robotic, intersexed, or just highly mysterious.

 And now there are literal Artifacts that can alter how the game works.
 From making you and enemies move faster as you/they take damage to locking your skills theres a LOT of things that happen thanks to them.

 Attack Drone: The player can use gold to repair robot drones that will fly around the player and shoot any enemy in range.
 After taking enough damage they will breakdown and have to be repaired, which costs more money each time.
 The Engineer can also deploy his own drones and turrets, and HAN-D's drones can be launched for both damage and repairs.